calvin-sebastian/node-template/ReadMe.md

 - The alt. start up scripts will initialize an env file, a database and 2 tables: one for users and one for permissions.

-- The backend can be used without the optional scripts, however, the user-queries are dependant on these tables and will not be functional without them.
+- The backend can be used without the optional scripts, however, the user queries are dependant on these tables and will not function properly without them.

 ## Configuration